 Employers are rightly concerned that they are not found to have knowingly hired an alien without work authorization.
 You, as an employer, must enforce I-9 compliance on your employees, and you can reasonably reject identification papers that do not appear genuine or do not seem to relate to the employee in question.
 But you can be implicated under antidiscrimination laws if you reject documents unreasonably or demand certain types of documentation.
 At Deutsch, Killea and Eapen, we help you navigate the requirements so that you can stay in compliance with federal law and avoid civil liability.

 Contact Deutsch, Killea and Eapen in Washington D.C. to set up your immigration law compliance plan

 Be proactive in developing and maintaining your company’s compliance plans for I-9 and H1B visas.
 Contact one of our immigration attorneys to schedule an appointment.
-Call us at 202-728-0820 or contact us through our online inquiry form.
+Call our Washington DC office at 202-728-0820 or contact us through our online inquiry form.